 Limitation of the number of examinations

-Student who do not pass the regular examination are entitled to retake the examination on five more occasions.
-If the student has carried out six failed examinations/tests no additional examinations will be given.
-As examination trails, the occasion when the student has participated in the same test are counted.
-Submission of blank exam is counted as an examination trial.
-An electronic examination that has been opened via the learning management system counts as an examination trial, even if the examination is not submitted.
-Examination to which the student registered but not participated in, will not be counted as an examination trial.
-To be valid for judgement, the examination must be submitted at the given time (osäker!), or the student will be referred to (osäker!) the next examination occasion.
+Students who do not pass the regular examination are entitled to retake the examination on five more occasions.
+If the student has failed a total of six examinations/tests, no additional examination will be given.
+Each occasion the student participates in the same test counts as an examination.
+Submission of blank exam is counted as an examination.
+An electronic examination that has been opened via the learning management system counts as an examination, even if the examination is not submitted.
+An examination to which the student registered but did not attend, will not be counted as an examination.
+In order for an examination assignment to be relevant for assessment, it must have been submitted by the appointed time, otherwise the student is referred to the re-examination opportunity.

-If there are special grounds, or a need for adaptation for a student with a disability, the examiner may decide to deviate from the syllabus's regulations on the examination form, the number of examination opportunities, the possibility of supplementation or exemptions from the compulsory section/s of the course etc. Content and learning outcomes as well as the level of expected knowledge, skills and attitudes may not be changed, removed or reduced.
+If there are special grounds, or a need for adaptation for a student with a disability, the examiner may decide to deviate from the syllabus' regulations on the examination form, the number of examination opportunities, the possibility of supplementation or exemptions from the compulsory section/s of the course etc. Content and learning outcomes as well as the level of expected skills, knowledge and attitudes may not be changed, removed or reduced.